Discover Slovenia : Religions

 Beliefs that are as popular as ever

-, a disguise made of sheepskin in an artisanal manner.
-They then take on the fantastic appearance of original creatures, half cavemen, half yetis, and demand the end of winter and the return to prosperity.
-It is part of UNESCO's intangible heritage.
-Other carnivals are also worth a visit, such as the one in Cerkno, which revolves around a group of twenty-five characters, known as laufarji, each of whom represents a personality trait of the Slovenian people.
-The Hrušica carnival is distinguished by the promotion of its škoromati, protagonists who represent Slovenia's rural past and are wearing the national colours.
+Other carnivals are well worth a visit: Cerkno's carnival features a group of twenty-five characters, known as laufarji, each representing a personality trait of the Slovenian people.
+The Hrušica carnival is distinguished by the promotion of its škoromati, protagonists who represent Slovenia's rural past and wear the national colors.
 Finally, the Cerknica carnival has a more traditional appearance, bringing together conventional characters.
-However, the opening of the festivities is much less traditional, as it consists of sawing the witch Ursula.
+However, the opening of the festivities is far less traditional, as it involves the sawing of the witch Ursula.

 A festive month of December

-Christmas celebrations (24-25 December) also exist in Slovenia, but do not yet generate the same enthusiasm, although they have become an essential moment for families in the middle of the winter holidays.
+Christmas celebrations (December 24-25) are also held in Slovenia, but do not yet enjoy the same popularity, although they have become an essential moment for families in the middle of the winter vacations.

-Finally, New Year's Eve (31 December) is much more popular due to the arrival of Dedek Mraz (literally, Grandfather Frost in Slovenian).
-A Soviet twin of American Santa Claus, he brings gifts to groups of people and places them in public spaces.
-He is distinguished from Santa Claus by a large white coat although he shares many similarities with him.
-According to the national legend, he would come down from Mount Triglav every year with the help of his two Lipizzaner horses and usually in the company of his granddaughter Snégurochka.
+Finally, New Year's Eve (December 31) is much more popular, thanks to the arrival of Dedek Mraz (literally, Grandpa Gel in Slovenian).
+The Soviet twin of the American Santa Claus, he brings presents to groups of people and drops them off in public spaces.
+He is distinguished from Santa Claus by his large white coat, although he shares many similarities with him.
+According to national legend, every year he descends from Mount Triglav with the help of his two Lipizzaner horses, usually in the company of his granddaughter, Snégourotchka.